Clonidine: Adverse effects

-Withdrawal

-Because clonidine suppresses sympathetic outflow, resulting in lower blood pressure, sudden discontinuation can result in acute hypertension due to a rebound in sympathetic outflow.
-In extreme cases, this can result in a hypertensive crisis, which is a medical emergency.

-Clonidine therapy should generally be gradually tapered when discontinuing therapy to avoid rebound effects from occurring.
-Treatment of clonidine withdrawal hypertension depends on the severity of the condition.
-Reintroduction of clonidine for mild cases, alpha and beta blockers for more urgent situations.
-Beta blockers never should be used alone to treat clonidine withdrawal as alpha vasoconstriction would still continue.

 Pharmacology

 Mechanism of action

 Clonidine crosses the blood–brain barrier.

 High blood pressure

 Clonidine treats high blood pressure by stimulating α2 receptors in the brainstem, which decreases peripheral vascular resistance, lowering blood pressure.
 It has specificity towards the presynaptic α2 receptors in the vasomotor center in the brainstem.
 This binding has a sympatholytic effect, suppresses release of norepinephrine, ATP, renin, and neuropeptide Y which if released would increase vascular resistance.

 Clonidine also acts as an agonist at imidazoline-1 (I1) receptors in the brain, and it is hypothesized that this effect may contribute to reducing blood pressure by reducing signaling in the sympathetic nervous system; this effect acts upstream of the central α2 agonist effect of clonidine.

 Clonidine may also cause bradycardia, theoretically by increasing signaling through the vagus nerve.
 When given intravenously, clonidine can temporarily increase blood pressure by stimulating α1 receptors in smooth muscles in blood vessels.
-This hypertensive effect is not usual when clonidine is given by mouth or by the transdermal route.
+This hypertensive effect is not usual when clonidine is given orally or by the transdermal route.

 Plasma concentration of clonidine exceeding 2.0 ng/mL does not provide further blood pressure reduction.